ysirob554/Capstone-Stroke-Risk-Prediction-A-Comparison-of-Clinical-and-Lifestyle-Factors/README.md

 6. Results and Conclusion:

 Models that used clinical risk factors consistently performed better at identifying people at risk of a stroke compared to models that used only lifestyle factors.
-For instance, the clinical models correctly identifed a much higher proportion of stroke cases compared to any of the lifestyle models.
+For instance, the clinical models correctly identified a much higher proportion of stroke cases compared to any of the lifestyle models.

 Baseline models that included all features also performed reasonably well, but seperating the features into clinical versus lifestyle revealed more information about what type of trained model was the most predictive.
-The lifestyle models detected fewer stroke cases, showing that behavorial and demographic factors alone are less informative.
+The lifestyle models detected fewer stroke cases, showing that behavioral and demographic factors alone are less informative.

-Tuning the settings of the clinical Random Forest model further proved its ability to identify high risk individuals, while tuning the lifestyle models would not have made a signifiant difference given their low performance.
+Tuning the settings of the clinical Random Forest model further proved its ability to identify high risk individuals, while tuning the lifestyle models would not have made a significant difference given their low performance.

-Overall, these results suggest that medical risk factros are the strongest predictors of stroke.
+Overall, these results suggest that medical risk factors are the strongest predictors of stroke.
 More specifically, in this project, the Clinical Feature Set is the strongest predictor of stroke.